ckuelker/quick-guide-en-us/DevOps/Monitoring/smem.md

   600 prg3     /usr/sbin/prg3 -x /etc/          888       28      431     2816
 ```

-This is only a rough estimation.
-For precise measurement or other categories
+This is just a rough estimate.
+For exact measurements or other categories, see
-see `man smem`.
+`man smem`.

 ## Show Sorted Swap Memory Usage

-One strong incentive to use `smem` is its sort option to understand the
+A strong incentive to use `smem` is its sort option to understand which
-processes that uses most of the swap space.
-As root do:
+processes are using the most swap space.
+Do it as root:

 ```bash
 smem -s swap